 With previous experience mainly from financial services and the police service, Liz joined the GTCW in 2003 as the Qualification and Registration Manager before moving to her current role.

-- strategic planning and performance monitoring;
+- Strategic planning and communications;

 Beth joined the GTCW in 2000 and has worked as the Council’s Professional Development and Funding Manager from 2006 before moving to her current role.